SpiffyJUNIOR/chicagoRP-vehicle-radio/README.md

 synchronous vehicle radio system for gmod

 # status
-basic GUI + basic functionality, but limited and deeply buggy
+basic GUI + basic functionality, but unoptimized + buggy and no networking

 # to-do
 [✔️] - base functionality